KevinAst/MyWeb/FireWithin/intro.md

 ## Work In Progress

 You may have noticed that this blog is a work-in-progress.
-At the time of this writing I have compiled only a few books of the Bible.
+At the time of this writing I have compiled only a small number of books in the Bible.
 These represent the books that I have, or am currently studying _(since my renewed faith)_.
 You are welcome to try one of these existing studies ... **just click on the desired book (in the Left Nav Bar)**.
 I will be adding more as I continue my study.

 > If there is a specific book you are wanting to study _(ahead of my
 > schedule)_, I would be happy to compile those resources _(it takes
 > me roughly 2 hours per book)_.
 Please reach out to me and I will be
 > glad to add an "early release" of that book :-) You can reach me at
+> `kevin AT wiiBridges DOT com`
-> ?? or Direct Message me on Twitter ??
+> or Direct Message me on [Twitter](https://twitter.com/kevinast)

 I pray that you find these resources useful in your personal Bible Study.
 May God bless you in your walk with Christ!